 Nicola is the Legal Secretary to the International Tennis Federation Ethics Commission and has led numerous investigations into ethical complaints in sport.
 She also has an active pro bono practice and for over ten years has provided legal support to developing country negotiators and NGOs attending the international climate change treaty negotiations.

-Nicola is recommended for International Arbitration in The Legal 500 US for 2022 and in Who’s Who Legal: Future Leaders for 2022 and 2023, highlighting her “reputation for excellence”, noting that she is “thorough and well-prepared”, “extremely smart”, and that “her knowledge of climate arbitration is impressive”.
-Nicola has also been ranked as an Associate to Watch by Chambers USA 2023 and praised as “a fabulous lawyer”, “a great writer”, and “prepared, unflappable on her feet”.
+Nicola is recommended for International Arbitration in The Legal 500 US and in Who’s Who Legal: Future Leaders, highlighting her “reputation for excellence”, noting that she is “thorough and well-prepared”, “extremely smart”, and that “her knowledge of climate arbitration is impressive”.
+Nicola has also been ranked twice as an Associate to Watch by Chambers USA and praised as “a fabulous lawyer”, “able to explain technical scientific phenomenon”, and “prepared, unflappable on her feet”.

-She is a member of the International Bar Association’s under-40 arbitration sub-committee, the ICCA Task Force on Gender Diversity in International Arbitral Appointments and Proceedings, the ICC Task Force on Arbitration of Climate Change Related Disputes, and the CPR Y-ADR’s Steering Committee.
+She is a member of the CPR Y-ADR’s Steering Committee, the ICCA Task Force on Gender Diversity in International Arbitral Appointments and Proceedings, and the ICC Task Force on Arbitration of Climate Change Related Disputes.
 Prior to joining Three Crowns, she worked as Assistant Legal Counsel at the Permanent Court of Arbitration in The Hague.

 Nicola holds degrees from the University of Cambridge, Imperial College, London, and University College, London.